 At the February meeting, the Executive Board of this organization shall be elected by the general membership and will be responsible for the proper governing of the organization.
-The term of office will begin at the March meeting and will run until the next election.
+The term of office will begin at the March meeting and will run until the turnover at the next March meeting.
 No one may be elected to more than one official position.
 Should any member of the Executive Board be unable to fulfill his or her duties, a special meeting of the Executive Board will be called to address the issue.

 ARTICLE VIII - Duties of the Executive Board

 Section 1: Elected Officers